-Students who require accommodations from the Accessibility Services Office must first be accepted to Iona College.
+If you require accommodations from the Accessibility Services Office (ASO), you must first be accepted to Iona College.
 Once accepted, new students should follow these steps in order to register for support services from this office.

-Students may also contact the Accessibility Services Office to request a meeting with the Accessibility Services consultant to discuss their past use of accommodations and any disability-related barriers they anticipate while pursuing their degree at the College.
+You may also contact the ASO to request a meeting with the Accessibility Services consultant to discuss your past use of accommodations and any disability-related barriers you anticipate while pursuing your degree at the College.

-All students should make their requests for academic accommodations at least 6 weeks prior to the start of the semester and should follow the posted deadlines for housing accommodations.
+All students should make their requests for academic accommodations at least 6 weeks prior to the start of the semester.

 Documentation is used to support the request and may provide a history of past use of accommodations.
 More information about documentation can be found through the Department of Education’s website.